Pulp Fiction: Music

-Reception
+Release and reception

 Release and box office

 Pulp Fiction premiered in May 1994 at the Cannes Film Festival.
-The Weinsteins "hit the beach like commandos", bringing the picture's entire cast over.
+The Weinsteins "hit the beach like commandos," bringing the picture's entire cast over to France.
 The film was unveiled at a midnight hour screening and caused a sensation.
 It won the Palme d'Or, the festival's top prize, generating a further wave of publicity.

 The first U.S. review of the film was published on May 23 in industry trade magazine Variety.
 Todd McCarthy called Pulp Fiction a "spectacularly entertaining piece of pop culture ... a startling, massive success."
 From Cannes forward, Tarantino was on the road continuously, promoting the film.
-Over the next few months it played in smaller festivals around Europe, building buzz: Nottingham, Munich, Taormina, Locarno, Norway, and San Sebastián.
-Tarantino later said, "One thing that's cool is that by breaking up the linear structure, when I watch the film with an audience, it does break [the audience's] alpha state.
+Over the next few months, it played in smaller festivals around Europe, building buzz: Nottingham, Munich, Taormina, Locarno, Norway, and San Sebastián.
+Tarantino later said: "One thing that's cool is that by breaking up the linear structure, when I watch the film with an audience, it does break [the audience's] alpha state.
 It's like, all of a sudden, 'I gotta watch this ...
 I gotta pay attention.'
 You can almost feel everybody moving in their seats.
 It's actually fun to watch an audience in some ways chase after a movie."
 In late September, it opened the New York Film Festival.
 The New York Times published its review the day of the opening.
 Janet Maslin called the film a "triumphant, cleverly disorienting journey through a demimonde that springs entirely from Mr. Tarantino's ripe imagination, a landscape of danger, shock, hilarity and vibrant local color ...
 [He] has come up with a work of such depth, wit and blazing originality that it places him in the front ranks of American film makers."